Catalytic converter thieves target church van, moving trucks, 20+ other vehicles in Columbus

 COLUMBUS, Ind.
-(WISH) — Authorities urged vehicle owners to be vigilant amid a record string of auto part thefts.
+(WISH) — Authorities are urging vehicle owners to be vigilant amid a record string of auto part thefts.

 Columbus police received at least 24 reports of stolen catalytic converters from Oct.
 1 to Nov.
 8, according to Lt.
 Matt Harris, a spokesperson for the department.